DCFSA vs Child and Dependent Care Tax Credit

 The Simple Decision Framework

-If your income is under $43,000 or your employer doesn’t offer a DCFSA, the tax credit is your primary tool.
-It’s automatically available when you file your return, no employer plan required.
+If your income is lower or your employer doesn’t offer a DCFSA, the tax credit is your primary tool.
+It’s automatically available when you file your return, no employer plan required, and the larger 2026 credit can be worth more than a DCFSA at middle incomes.

 For more details on how dependent care FSAs work, see our DCAP guide and dependent care FSA overview.